-- 7. A 4-H'er who will be unable to show their project at the show must give written notification to the Extension Office at least one week prior to show date.
-Excused absences will be given to those members who notify the office by the deadline and will be unable to attend the show due to illness, death, vacation, or inability of the member to be given time off from their job.
+- 6. A 4-H'er who will be unable to show their project at the fair must give written notification to the Extension Office at least one week prior to show date.
+Excused absences will be given to those members who notify the office by the deadline and will be unable to attend the fair due to illness, death, vacation, or inability of the member to be given time off from their job.
 Any 4-H'er not present for judging will be ineligible to be selected as a State Fair delegate unless they are attending another 4-H event.
-A Show Exhibit Form must be filled out, placed in a plastic sleeve, and attached to the member's project.
-It is the responsibility of the absent 4-H member to arrange for another 4-H member to present their project during the judging time. - 8.
-All 4-H'ers exhibiting horses, rabbits, poultry, cats and dogs at the 4-H Fair are required to complete a one-time Quality Assurance and Ethics Certification (QAEC) training offered on the web at http://web.extension.illinois.edu/qaec/ to be eligible to show.
-Deadline to complete this training is JUNE 1.
-Failure to complete this certification will result in removal from the project area and ineligibility to show. - 9.
-Youth exhibiting beef, swine, sheep and goats are required to certify yearly in the Youth for the Quality Care of Animals Program (YQCA.)
-Youth must either attend a face-to-face class or certify online via the website http://yqca.org.
+A Fair Exhibit Form must be filled out, placed in a plastic sleeve, and attached to the member's project.
+It is the responsibility of the absent 4-H member to arrange for another 4-H member to present their project during the judging time and arrange for pick-up of their project. - 7.
+All 4-H'ers exhibiting horses, rabbits, poultry, cats, and dogs at the 4-H Fair are required to complete a one-time Quality Assurance and Ethics Certification (QAEC) training offered on the web at web.extension.illinois.edu/qaec/ to be eligible to show.
+Deadline to complete this training is July 1.
+Failure to complete this certification will result in removal from the project area and ineligibility to show. - 8.
+Youth exhibiting beef, swine, sheep, and goats are required to certify yearly in the Youth for the Quality Care of Animals Program (YQCA.)
+Youth must either attend a face-to-face class or certify online via the website yqca.org.
 The YQCA program is for youth ages 8-21.
-This certification is annual with test out options of 1-3 years. - 10.
-Failure to read and comply with the 4-H show rules may result in disqualification of the project. - 11.
-If a 4-H member needs a reasonable accommodation to participate in the Edgar County 4-H Fair, they should contact the Illinois Extension Office, Edgar County at 465-8585 two weeks prior to the fair. - 12.
-Illinois Extension and the Edgar County 4-H Association are not responsible for damage, loss or injury to any personal property and/or any project during the show or at release time.
+This certification is annual with test out options of 1-3 years.
+Deadline to exhibit at the 4-H Fair is July 1. - 9.
+Failure to read and comply with the 4-H Fair rules may result in disqualification of the project. - 10.
+If a 4-H member needs a reasonable accommodation to participate in the Edgar County 4-H Fair, they should contact the Illinois Extension Office, Edgar County at 217-465-8585 two weeks prior to the fair. - 11.
+Illinois Extension and the Edgar County 4-H Association are not responsible for damage, loss, or injury to any personal property and/or any project during the show or at release time.